 Qualifications: BA, MSc, PhD, FHEA

 Talent Diversity and Development Research Group (TDDRG)

 Abdul joined the University of Huddersfield Business School in 2001.
 Previously Abdul was a programmer working on Content Management Systems for the BUBL information service at the University of Strathclyde.
-Within his current role, Abdul is a Senior Lecturer in Digital Business with a focus on learning technologies and their application within blended and flexible learning courses.
+Within his current role, Abdul is a Senior Lecturer in Digital Business with a focus on Business Analytics, Digital Marketing, Information systems and the Internet of things.
 Abdul has developed modules with this kind of teaching in mind.
-He is instrumental in driving forward e-learning at school level and contributing to a programme of University wide strategic development.
+He has been instrumental in driving forward and contributing to a programme of University wide strategic development.
 In addition to his teaching Abdul maintains an online Blog which outlines his current research and academic interests, this can be found at https://researcholic.wordpress.com/.

 - MSc Internet Application Development

 Abdul has worked on a wide range of internally and externally funded projects.
 His research ranges from Mobile Development to Business School Pedagogy.
 Abdul is also a founder member of the Business Education Research Group (BERG).